Can You Take Antacids with Coffee? What to Drink, When to Wait

 When it comes to finding relief from heartburn or acid indigestion, antacids are often the go-to solution.
 These over-the-counter medications work by neutralizing excess stomach acid, providing immediate relief from the discomfort caused by these conditions.
 Among the most commonly used antacids are calcium carbonate, magnesium hydroxide, and aluminum hydroxide.
 Each of these compounds offers its unique benefits and considerations.

 Calcium carbonate is a widely used antacid that is known for its rapid action and long-lasting effects.
 It works by directly neutralizing stomach acid and raising the pH level in the stomach.
-This compound is available in various forms such as tablets, chewable tablets, or even as a powder that can be mixed with water.
+This compound is available in various forms, such as tablets, chewable tablets, or even as a powder that can be mixed with water.
 One key advantage of calcium carbonate is that it can also serve as a dietary supplement since it provides a good source of calcium to the body.

 However, individuals with conditions like hypercalcemia or kidney stones should exercise caution when using this antacid.